MrZyr0/MyWPStarterTheme/README.md

 > I prefer to use package locally so I use `npx` to execute gulp.
 If you prefer to call gulp directly, install it globally : `npm i -g gulp`

 &nbsp; <!-- break line -->

 ## Installation

-1. After duplicate the project use refactor fonction to change all occurecies of 'MyWPStarterTheme' in all files to change the name of your theme.
+1. After duplicate the project use refactor fonction to change all occurecies of `MyWPStarterTheme` and `mywpstartertheme` in all files to change the name of your theme. **?
+Be careful to respect the case ?**
 2. Edit `_src/sass/style.scss` first comment to change theme informations.
 3. Change the 'screenshot.png' image.
 4. Configure browserSync:\